CCiprian1/Email-phishing-detection/README.md

 * Llama - where we use only the Llama model ( the trained model) to identify and to report the nature of an Email as Safe or Phishing
 * Bayes Classifiers - a classical approach without the use of LLM's
-* hybrid solution - using trained Llama model, a set of trigger patterns and Bayes Classifiers.
+* Hybrid solution - using trained Llama model, a set of trigger patterns and Bayes Classifiers.
 This solution also uses the already trained model of Llama.